Apply

 When a new client comes to me feeling exhausted, foggy, and dismissed by their previous care, we start by looking at the full picture.
 This includes a comprehensive health history, an in-depth look at diet and lifestyle, and often a review of any existing labs with functional ranges in mind.

-From there, we build a personalized nutrition and lifestyle plan that addresses the root causes of what they are experiencing not just the symptoms on the surface.
+From there, we build a personalized nutrition and lifestyle plan that addresses the root causes of what they are experiencing, not just the symptoms on the surface.
+Many clients begin noticing meaningful changes in energy, digestion, and clarity within the first few weeks of working together.

-You Deserve More Than "Everything Looks Fine"
+You Deserve More Than \"Everything Looks Fine\"

 Normal labs do not mean you have to keep feeling this way.
-They mean the conventional system has not yet found the explanation not that one does not exist.
+They mean the conventional system has not yet found the explanation, not that one does not exist.

 If you have been told your results are normal but you are still struggling, functional nutrition may offer the deeper investigation and support you have been looking for.
+My practice is based in New York City, and I see patients virtually nationwide.
+You can also learn more about how I work with clients navigating autoimmune conditions and gut health.
+Want a starting point?
+My free Root Cause Assessment takes about two minutes.

 Ready to find out what your labs might be missing?